kikofernandez/ecoop-artefact-godot/README.md

 This repository is a duplicate of the official one, excluding the Virtual Machine (which is bigger than what Github allows me to host here).

+(Note to myself: The internal scripts are located in [here](https://github.com/kikofernandez/scala-godot))

 ## Structure

 Brief summary of the folder structure: